Categories

 How to Build Cybersecurity Awareness with Your Employees So It Becomes Part of the Culture

 Cybersecurity isn’t just a technical issue; it’s a fundamental part of business operations.
 But how do you transform cybersecurity from a set of rules into a core part of your company’s culture?
-The answer lies in building robust awareness among your employees.
+The answer lies in building a cybersecurity awareness program among your employees.
 Here’s how to do it effectively.

 1. Start with Strong Leadership and Clear Communication